by Lisa McGrimmon

-Type the list up neatly; print it, and bring it with you to the interview.
+Type the list up neatly, print it, and bring it with you to the interview.

-When the employer says, "So, do you have any questions for me?", you can simply say, "Yes, I do.
+When the employer says, "So, do you have any questions for me?" you can simply say, "Yes, I do.
 I've prepared a few.
 I have them right here."

-It's not cheating.
 You do not have to memorize your questions.
-You are not at school writing an exam.

-You are at an important business meeting, and it's smart, and expected to come to any important business meeting well prepared with notes.
+You're at an important business meeting, and it's smart, and expected to come to any important business meeting well prepared with notes.

 When you pull out your list of questions to ask, the employer will see that you are well prepared, organized and interested in the job.

 Writing a list of job interview questions to ask the employer eliminates the need to memorize your questions before the interview.

 Plus, you don't have to worry about forgetting everything you plan to ask, which eliminates one source of interview stress.